MagzClifford/JavaLearn/README.md

 # JavaLearn
-JavaScript Tutorias from watch and code
+JavaScript Tutorials from watch and code